CortexVideoServices/VideoRoom/README.md

 VideoRoom
 =========

-This repository contains VideoRoom web applications for video conferencing.
+This repository contains VideoRoom web application for video conferencing.
-This application is quite functional and simple at the same time.
-This can be a good example for developing your own application.
+The application is both quite functional and simple at the same time.